markjmatthews1/Python-Code-in-VS/enhanced_day_trader/README.md

   - Complete trade history with status indicators
   - Performance dashboard with key metrics
   - Dark theme with professional color scheme
+  - **📊 Trade History Editor**: NEW!
+Manage closed trades with delete capability
 - **Web Dashboard**: Full-featured browser interface at localhost:8051
   - Real-time API endpoints for live data
   - Responsive design for any device
   - Synchronized with GUI for consistent experience
-- **Integrated Launch**: Web dashboard button in GUI for seamless switching
+- **Integrated Launch**: Web dashboard and trade history buttons in GUI for seamless access

 #### **⚡ Risk Management System**
 - **Position Sizing**: Dynamic calculation based on account size ($10,000)